Living Room and Dining Room Combo Ideas

 Before we get into the nuts and bolts of creating a living/dining room combo, let’s talk small space living.
 Small is the new big when it comes to house trends.
 Tiny houses are cropping up everywhere as more and more people embrace the “less is more” adage.

-How To Decorate Your Small Living Room Dining Room Combo
+How To Decorate Your Small Living & Dining Room Combo

 2. Coordinating Curtains Are A Must

-Window treatments are another trick-of-the-trade.
+Window treatments are another trick of the trade.
 Keep a consistent color palette or print between the two rooms for a polished look.
 And hang them high.
-Buy longer curtains and mount above the window frame.
-It’s another way to make a room feel bigger.
+Buy longer curtains and mount them above the window frame.
+It’s another way to make a room feel bigger using window treatments.

 3. Clear Clutter, Make More Space

-How To Arrange Furniture in Your Living Room Dining Room Combo
+How To Arrange Furniture in Your Living & Room Combo

 1. Define Functional Spaces

-Without walls, furniture placement is crucial and should use floor space efficiently.
+Without walls, furniture placement is crucial and should use floor space efficiently for combination living and dining areas.
 Believe it or not, putting all the furniture against a wall can make a room seem smaller.
 Bring it in.
 Place the back of your couch toward the dining area and add a sofa table behind it.
 Angle armchairs inward and use a large coffee table as a centerpiece.
 Arrange dining room furniture several feet behind the couch and let a sideboard or cupboard fill in open wall space.

 2. Small Space?
 Big Style

 Small space doesn’t mean small style.
-Be bold.
+Be bold with your interior design.
 Choose a large area rug big enough to cover the entire living area.
 It will serve as a foundation for furniture placement and further define the space.
 Adding a large rug also makes a room feel more spacious.
-A large area rug will make a small room seem larger
+A large area rug will make a smaller room seem larger.

 How to Separate the Living Room and Dining Room

-Pay attention to unique architectural elements and use them to your advantage.
+Pay attention to unique architectural elements and use the layout to your advantage to create separation.
 A fireplace or mantel can be the focal point for your living room furniture.
 Have a bay window?
 It’s a beautiful backdrop for your dining room table.
+A kitchen island is a perfect edge for the dining space.
 Embrace these elements first so the space works in your favor from the beginning.

-It’s amazing what a well-placed chandelier or lamps can do.
-A statement chandelier or several pendant lights over the dining area are a visual cue in separating space and creating a cozy, inviting atmosphere.
+It’s amazing what a well-placed chandelier or lamp can do.
+A statement chandelier, mid-century modern, or pendant lamps over the dining area are a visual cue in separating space and creating a cozy, inviting atmosphere.
 Speaking of cozy, turn the overhead lights off and turn on table lamps placed around the corners of your newly-defined living space.
 They’ll bring the room together and provide ambient lighting.